oupofat/Blackjack_final/README.md

 9. number cards face value, face cards are 10.
 10. assigning suits randomly
 11. random number generator for suits, numbers and face cards.
+12. counters one for the computer and the player